anywhichway/thunderclap/README.md

 <a name="indexing"></a>
 # Indexing [top](#top)

-All properties of objects inserted using `putItem` are indexed with the exception of properties containing strings over 128 characters in length.
+All properties of objects inserted using `putItem` are indexed for direct match, with the exception of properties containing strings over 64 characters in length.
+Strings longer than 64 characters can be matched use `$search`.
 Objects that are just a value to `setItem` are not indexed.
 The index is not partitioned per class, it spans all classes.

 The root index node can be accessed via `keys("!")`.
 Direct access is restricted to users with the role `dbo`.